heyphilllie/theTechBookRepo/README.md

 For more information read the [contribution file](contribution.md).

-## The Vision
+## Vision for the future

-We're thinking about building a wep app around this Repository.
+We're thinking about building a wep app based on this repository.
 I mean, seriously, who doesn't like a fancy-schmancy web app?!
 And more important, who doesn't like creating a web app?!